coinbase/coinbase-sdk-ruby/README.md

 store(data)
 ```
 For convenience during testing, we provide a save method that stores the Wallet data in your local file system.
+This is an insecure method of storing your keys and should only be used for development purposes.
 ```ruby
 u.save(w3)
 ```

-To encrypt the saved data, set encrypt_flag to true
+To encrypt the saved data, set encrypt_flag to true.
 ```ruby
 u.save(w3, true)
 ```